ConnectSDK/Connect-SDK-iOS/README.md

 - Automatic Reference Counting (ARC)

 ##Including Connect SDK in your app
+###Using CocoaPods
+1. Add `pod "ConnectSDK"` to your Podspec file
+2. Run `pod install`
+3. Open the workspace file and run your project
+4. If you get any errors about the Google Cast framework, download the [latest framework](https://developers.google.com/cast/docs/downloads) and include it in your project's `Link Binary With Libraries` build phase

+####Important note about google-cast-sdk CocoaPod
+As of this writing, Google does not maintain the links for old versions of the Google Cast iOS sender framework files.
+This means that the google-cast-sdk CocoaPod will break upon each release of the Google Cast SDK.
+When this occurs, you will need to do either of the following.

+- Check to see if the [google-cast-sdk](https://github.com/CocoaPods/Specs/tree/master/Specs/google-cast-sdk) CocoaPod has been updated
+- Manually download and add/update the GoogleCast.framework file from [Google's site](https://developers.google.com/cast/docs/downloads)

+###Without CocoaPods

 1. Clone repository (or download & unzip)
 2. Open your project in Xcode
 3. Locate the Connect SDK Xcode project in the Finder